-Cysts are noncancerous, closed pockets of tissue that can be filled with fluid, pus or other material.
-Cysts are common lesions on the skin and can appear anywhere.
+Cysts are noncancerous, closed pockets of tissue that can be filled with fluid, pus, air or other material.
+Cysts are common skin lesions that can appear anywhere on the body.
 They often feel like large peas under the surface of the skin.
 Cysts can develop as a result of trauma or infection, clogging of sebaceous glands (oil glands), or around foreign bodies.

 There are many different types of cysts which include epidermal, sebaceous, acne and pilar cysts.
+A pilar cyst is a firm, flesh-coloured round bump, usually found on the scalp.
 Sebaceous cysts form from a sebaceous gland that produces oil when the gland becomes damaged or blocked.
 Acne cysts tend to be the largest in size and located deeper within the skin.
-Cystic acne often look like boils on the skin, can be large puss-filled, large white bump, redness, tender or painful to touch.
+Cystic acne often looks like boils on the skin.
+These cysts can be large puss-filled, large white bump, redness, tender or painful to touch.

-Treatment of cysts is not medically needed however, individuals consider elective removal for cosmetic reasons or due to general discomfort caused by the cyst.
-Depending on the size and type of cyst options include punch excision, kenalog injection or surgical excision.
+Treatment of cysts is not medically needed however, individuals consider elective removal for cosmetic reasons or due to pain or general discomfort.
+Depending on the size and type of cyst, treatment options may include punch excision, an injectable treatment or surgical excision.

 Before and After